 You will need parent information to complete the FAFSA even if your parent will not be contributing financially to your education.
 A parent is identified by the FAFSA as a “contributor” because they are contributing information, not money.
 Parents do not become financially responsible for paying for college by completing the FAFSA.
 The financial information a parent provides is simply a measure of your family’s ability to pay that is used to determine the amount of need-based aid you are eligible to receive.

-What Happens After You Complete the FASA
+What Happens After You Complete the FAFSA

 After submission, you’ll receive your Student Aid Report.
 Review your SAR carefully, and make any necessary corrections or updates immediately.